ossuminc/riddl/doc/src/hugo/content/concepts/epic.md

 [examples]({{<relref "example" >}}), to outline user acceptance testing.

 Stories are designed to produce sequence diagrams.
-This allows the intended interaction of some actor (human or not) with the system being designed in RIDDL to support a detailed definition of a [user story](https://en.wikipedia.org/wiki/User_story).
+This allows the intended interaction of some user (human or not) with the system being designed in RIDDL to support a detailed definition of a [user story](https://en.wikipedia.org/wiki/User_story).